samarthd/FutureMessengerApp/README.md

 # Future Messenger
- **An free, open source, ad-free app for Android that allows you to schedule SMS messages ahead of time!
+ **A free, open source, ad-free app for Android that allows you to schedule SMS messages ahead of time!
 Just schedule a message and it'll be sent automatically at the requested time!**
  ## Version History & Downloads
  | Version        | Developers           | Release Date  | Notes | Download | Android Version Requirements |
 | ------------- |:-------------:| :-----:| :-----| :-----:| :-----: |